jvendryes/SafeD3C0D3/CONTRIBUTING.md

 Contributing should be easy and welcoming, following this guide should help you get started.

-There are many ways you can help contribute, here are a few examples:
-- New functionality
-- Security improvements
-- UI or UX improvements
-- Bug fixes
-- Performance tuning
-- Automated testing
-- Improving documentation

 ## Ground Rules
 - Be kind, respectful, and constructive
 - Care about quality by: